 The Injury and Recovery

-I had a mild case of ITB (Iliotibial Band) syndrome, which is when the long thin band of fascia that stretches from your hip, along your thigh and attaches to your upper tibia, just below the knee becomes inflamed.
+I had a mild case of ITB (Iliotibial Band) syndrome (aka runner's knee), which is when the long thin band of fascia that stretches from your hip, along your thigh and attaches to your upper tibia, just below the knee becomes inflamed.
 My discomfort was localized around the bursa of my knee which became extremely painful and debilitating.
 It was mid-July when I felt this, and timed two weeks after Ironman Frankfurt when my training load was increasing again, it was easy to put the cause down to a slow recovery from the race.
 I was travelling in Europe and didn't have consistent access to massage and bodywork, which of course is always essential for recovery.
 Recovery involved lots of massage, chiropractic, and also ancillary to this, lots of soda crystals in a wrap and bath form to reduce fluids and swelling caused by the tightness and inflammation.

 The ITB got really painful one week out from Ironman 70.3 Cebu, and it was an easy call to withdraw from this race as I didn't want to take any chances in worsening the injury and prolonging the recovery.
 I rebooked my flights from Spain to Australia, without the stopover for the race in the Philippines.
 It was unfortunate timing as this event was an Asia-Pacific title, and a well reputed event that I've always wanted to win.
 But with recovery the focus, I didn't regret it.
 For the first time in my life I got a business upgrade for one of the legs back from Europe, which was a real boon for the morale.
 I've always had a chip on my shoulder hearing about all these upgrades people get, but I finally got one!
 Lying flat with more space really makes a difference when travelling, as I find sitting for long periods of time puts my pelvis out of alignment and tightens my back and neck up, which manifests quite badly once you start training on the other end.